 The Fairyland Caverns feature sculptures depicting some of the most famous European fairytales and folklore, and the Mother Goose Village offers more scenes from classic nursery rhymes.
-For kids interested in nature, don’t miss the bird of prey show.
-Plus there’s a 25-foot climbing wall for those kids with any energy left.
+For kids interested in nature, don’t miss the seasonal Birds of Prey shows.
+Plus, there’s a 25-foot climbing wall for those kids with any energy left.

 3. Discover Ruby Falls

 Discovered in 1928 by Leo Lambert and a team of excavators, Ruby Falls is a 145-foot waterfall located 1,120 feet below the surface of Lookout Mountain.
 A guide will take you into the cavern by elevator and lead you along a paved, level pathway.
 You’ll find unique cave formations to explore, and the sheer beauty of the sparkling waterfall never fails to impress.
-After the guided tour, relax on the mountainside deck with a snack and enjoy the panoramic view of Chattanooga and the Tennessee Valley below.
-For younger children, there’s also the Fun Forest play area to enjoy when you’re once again above ground.
+After the guided tour, grab a snack from one of the food carts and head up top the the Lookout Mountain Tower or Blue Heron Overlook to check out the views from above.

 4. Hike to Fall Creek Falls